 Please Don’t Give Up

 Never forget why confidence in the water is so important.
-We cannot make sure that our children never encounter water unexpectedly, although diligence is the BEST safety precaution, but we can give our kids the resources to enjoy the water in a safe, positive way.
+We cannot make sure that our children never encounter water unexpectedly, although diligence is the BEST safety precaution.
+We can, however, give our kids the resources to enjoy the water in a safe, positive way.

 **If it appears that your child’s fear seems overly intense and affects more than just swimming, it may stem from a more severe anxiety or panic disorder and should be discussed with a pediatrician or mental health professional before starting a swim lesson program.**